What you need to know about intermittent fasting

 The typical intermittent fasting patterns include:

-- Following this pattern, you will have to fast twice a week, usually the weekend.
-On these two days, you limit your calorie intake to 500 calories, which is 75% less than the norm.
+- Following this pattern, you will have to fast two full days per week, usually on the weekend.
+During these two days, you limit your calorie intake to 500 calories, which is 75% less than average recommendations.
 Daily, this would make 300 and 200 calories.
-Since you will have to eat very little, it is important to include high-fiber and high-protein products to curb your appetite properly.
+Since you will have to reduce your food intake , it is important to include high-fiber and high-protein products to curb your appetite properly.
 Once you’re done with the 2-day fast, remember to go back to your normal eating pattern, so that you do not starve yourself (16).

 - There are different ways in which you can organize your fasting according to this pattern.
 For example, you might choose to fast for 16 hours a day and eat only within an 8-hour window.
 Similarly, you might fast for 14 hours but eat for 10 hours.
-As people automatically fast in their sleep at nighttime, this fasting method is relatively easy to follow.
-If you stick to the 16/8 method, you just have to skip a breakfast and a lunch.
-With a 10-hour eating window, you are free to have both your lunch and dinner.
+As people automatically fast in their sleep at nighttime, this fasting method is easier to follow.
+If you stick to the 16:8 method, you would have to skip breakfast and lunch..
+With a 10-hour eating window, you are free to enjoy both your lunch and dinner.
 You can engage in time-restricted fasting as often as you feel comfortable (16).

 - The name speaks for itself: you have to fast all day long.
 That is, you might fast from breakfast to breakfast or from dinner to dinner.
-Avoiding food for 24 hours is particularly stressful for your body, which requires you to eat every day.
+Avoiding food for 24 hours is particularly stressful for your body, which requires you to eat on a regular basis to get all essential nutrients.
 It is not recommended to indulge in this type of fasting several days in a row because it might lead to severe health problems.
 You may practice it once a week but on condition that you have nutritious and balanced meals on the other days (16).

 - It is a type of fasting in which you have to cut down on calories every other day (23).
 Hence, one day, you might eat 500 calories or absolutely nothing but return to your normal diet next day (8).